ceford/cefjdemos-data-jdm-user-en/articles/configuration/global-configuration.md

 have a significant effect on the search rankings of individual pages and the site as a whole.
 SEO URLs are more human-readable.

-**Tip:** After making any changes to the settings in this group, refresh any of the website's pages already open in your web browser (usually Ctrl+R or Cmd+R will do this).
+**Tip** After making any changes to the settings in this group, refresh any of the website's pages already open in your web browser (usually Ctrl+R or Cmd+R will do this).
 Failure to refresh may mean that the format of web links internal to the site no longer match that which Joomla is expecting and thus give the appearance of broken links.

-**Tip:** If at all possible, avoid altering the SEO Settings once a website is established.
+**Tip** If at all possible, avoid altering the SEO Settings once a website is established.
 Doing so may result in broken links from other sites and perhaps a temporary drop in search engine rankings.